oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 {{% notice note %}}
-Changes to the `domainNamespaces` list may not be picked up by the operator right away because the operator checks the changes to its deployment periodically.
+Changes to the `domainNamespaces` list may not be picked up by the operator right away because the operator checks the changes to the setting periodically.
 The operator becomes ready to host domain resources in a namespace only after the required `configmap` (namely `weblogic-domain-cm`) is initialized in the namespace.
 {{% /notice %}}